Hall Tree From Reclaimed Barn Wood That Sells for $800

 Sourcing Reclaimed Material

+That’s what makes barn wood sourcing endearing to us reclaimed-lumber enthusiasts — every trip to a demolition site or farm auction is a treasure hunt where you never know what you’ll find.
 Genuine barn wood comes from demolition, farm auctions, or specialty lumber dealers.
-Expect to pay $5-15 per board foot for quality material – expensive compared to construction lumber, but the character justifies the premium.
-Look for boards with interesting weathering patterns, original saw marks, and minimal rot or insect damage.
+Expect to pay $5-15 per board foot for quality material, which sounds expensive compared to construction lumber, but the character absolutely justifies the premium.

 Preparation Without Destroying Character

-The goal is cleaning the wood while preserving the patina that makes it valuable.
 Start by removing all metal with pliers, and fill the holes with matching wood putty only if they compromise structural integrity.
-Light surface checking should remain – it’s part of the appeal.
+Most nail holes should stay exactly as they are — they’re features, not flaws.
+Light surface checking should remain too.
+It’s part of the appeal.

 Structural Design